Skip to main content

 OptionDescriptionPossible Values

 --dag-deployEnables DAG-only deploys for the Deployment.
-The default is disableenable or disable
+The default is disable.Either enable or disable.

 -v,--runtime-versionThe Astro Runtime version for the DeploymentAny supported version of Astro Runtime.
 Major, minor, and patch versions must be specified.

---waitThe time to wait for the new Deployment to have a healthy status before completing the command .None
+--waitWait for the new Deployment to have a healthy status before completing the command.None

 --workspace-idThe Workspace in which to create a Deployment.
 If not specified, your current Workspace is assumed.Any valid Workspace ID